GridTools/gtbench/README.md

 ```console
 $ cmake -DGTBENCH_BACKEND=<BACKEND> ..
 ```
-where `<BACKEND>` must be either `x86`, `mc`, or `cuda`.
-The `x86` and `mc` backends are two different CPU-backends of GridTools.
-On modern CPUs with large vector width and/or many cores, the `mc` backend might perform significantly better.
-On CPUs without vectorization or small vector width and limited parallelism, the `x86` backend might perform better.
-The `cuda` backend currently supports running NVIDIA CUDA-capable GPUs and – despite its name – also AMD HIP-capable GPUs.
+where `<BACKEND>` must be either `cpu_kfirst`, `cpu_ifirst`, or `gpu`.
+The `cpu_kfirst` and `cpu_ifirst` backends are two different CPU-backends of GridTools.
+On modern CPUs with large vector width and/or many cores, the `cpu_ifirst` backend might perform significantly better.
+On CPUs without vectorization or small vector width and limited parallelism, the `cpu_kfirst` backend might perform better.
+The `hip` backend currently supports running NVIDIA CUDA-capable GPUs and AMD HIP-capable GPUs.

 ### Selecting the GPU Compilation Framework

 **Note** This section is only relevant for GPU targets.

-There are three GPU targets available, which are set at when configuring GridTools by setting the CMake `GT_CUDA_COMPILATION_TYPE` parameter:

-1. `NVCC-CUDA`: NVIDIA CUDA compilation using the NVIDIA compiler.
-2. `Clang-CUDA`: Clang CUDA compilation using the compiler.
-3. `HIPCC-AMDGPU` AMD HIP compilation using AMD’s HIP-Clang compiler. **Note**: the deprecated *HCC* compiler is not supported.
+For CUDA-capable GPUs, two compilation modes are available, namely compilation of GPU code with the NVIDIA NVCC compiler or alternatively with Clang.
+If the C++ compiler is set to Clang, the latter is preferred but can be overriden by setting the CMake variable `GT_CLANG_CUDA_MODE` to `NVCC-CUDA`.

+For AMD GPUs, the CMake C++ compiler has to be set to HIPCC (using the environment variable `CXX`, as usually with CMake).

 ### Selecting the Runtime